 I’ve already mentioned a few countries which are great places to plant your flags.
 Here are some more:

-No income tax: Cayman Islands, The Bahamas, Monaco, Belize, The British Virgin Islands
+No income tax: the Cayman Islands, The Bahamas, Monaco, Belize, The British Virgin Islands

 Could I Live Without Any Flag?

 Well, theoretically, you could live with only your citizenship and not chose any other flag at all.
 As long as your passport-country acknowledges you as a non-resident, you could travel the world for the rest of your life.
 You’d have to make sure to leave a country before you are considered as a resident and have to pay taxes, though.